 If the form does not open properly download the PDF Reader here.

-See the developer’s proposal here.
+See the developer’s full proposals on their website here.

 See our Brighton Hippodrome photos on our gallery page here.

 See the illustrated Hippodrome history at the Arthur Lloyd website here.

 Following the release of the Theatres Trust Theatre Buildings at Risk Register 2013 (TBAR), which can be viewed here, there has been comment in the press about the threat to the Brighton Hippodrome, amongst other theatres.
 The Brighton Argus, which broke the original story, has an update here, the Independent has a piece here and The Stage voiced industry objections here.

 Also write to the Brighton Argus, Argus House, Crowhurst Road, Holingbury, Brighton, BN!
 8AR or email: firstname.lastname@example.org and make your thoughts known.
 There is not much time; the developer expects to submit plans in December 2013.